myhoang/RepData_PeerAssessment1/PA1_template.md

 activity <- read.csv('activity.csv')
 ```

-Process/transform the data (if necessary) into a format suitable for the analysis.
+Process/transform the data into a format suitable for the analysis.

 ```r